This is a list of the items which may be placed in an index file to be processed

 in the current directory this program is executed after putting the

-base name of the URL in the environment variable WN_KEY
+base name of the URL in the environment variable WN_KEY.
+The output of

 this program is served as if it were a file.
 This provides a